Curling in Australia

 - Age Range: 13 – 18 years and All Ages

-- Information:World Curling Federation partners with World Curling Academy for virtual course offerings.
+- Information:World Curling partners with World Curling Academy for virtual course offerings.
 Also offers in person camps from time to time.

 Courses